This is the subhead for the blog post

 Theory #1: Google has Out-Flanked Yahoo

 There’s a lot of compelling arguments to justify this theory.
 For starters, Google’s user interface, tools, and technology have made it infinitely easier for all advertisers to participate in Google’s paid search auctions.
 For novice advertisers, the Google UI and the Google Desktop Editor are easy to use, logically designed, and filled with helpful tutorials to get advertisers where they need to go.
-For sophisticated buyers, Google’s API beats Yahoo’s API, and the variety of advanced filtering functionality (geo-targeting, day-parting, IP-targeting, site exclusion, placement targeting, image and video ads, etc) gives ROI-focused advertisers plenty of granular options to buy the right ads for their business objectives.
+For sophisticated buyers, Google’s API beats Yahoo’s API, and the variety of advanced filtering functionality (geo-targeting, day-parting, targeting, site exclusion, placement targeting, image and video ads, etc) gives ROI-focused advertisers plenty of granular options to buy the right ads for their business objectives.

 Yahoo, on the other hand, has consistently underwhelmed their users with their interfaces and tools.
 It took four years too long to switch from the legacy Overture platform over to Panama, and frankly, Panama is good but not great.
 Yahoo would have been much better off licensing Google’s UI and tools instead of spending over one billion dollars building their own inferior system.
 Simply put, even if advertisers wanted to spend more on Yahoo, the UI and tools make it pound for pound more difficult to do so.
 As such, I am sure there are many advertisers who have decided that they’d rather optimize their Google accounts than struggle through building a Yahoo account.